cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/fabric_site_health_summaries_id.md

 It performs read operation on SDA.

 - Get Fabric site health summary for a specific fabric site by providing the unique fabric site id in the url path.
-This data source provides the latest health data until the given endTime.
-If data is not ready for the provided endTime, the request will fail with error code 400 Bad Request, and the error message will indicate the recommended endTime to use to retrieve a complete data set.
+This data source provides the latest health data until the given **endTime**.
+If data is not ready for the provided endTime, the request will fail with error code **400 Bad Request**, and the error message will indicate the recommended endTime to use to retrieve a complete data set.
 This behavior may occur if the provided endTime=currentTime, since we are not a real time system.
-When endTime is not provided, the API returns the latest data.
+When **endTime** is not provided, the API returns the latest data.
 For detailed information about the usage of the API, please refer to the Open API specification document https://github.com/cisco-en-programmability/catalyst-center-api-specs/blob/main/Assurance/CE_Cat_Center_Org- fabricSiteHealthSummaries-1.0.1-resolved.yaml